"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Why do managers so often underestimate the risk of their strategic decisions?
 Management professor Stevo Pavicevic tries to answer this question in his work:

-Decision making is also important in marketing professor Tetyana Kosyakova’s projects, but rather than on managers, she focuses on consumers:
+Decision making is also important in marketing professor Tetyana Kosyakova’s projects her focus is on consumers rather than managers:

 Mehr Weniger

-A typical purchase decision from a large choice set could be a consumer picking a yoghurt in a supermarket given a large yoghurt assortment in a dairy shelve or a consumer configuring a laptop given multiple options for processor, memory and other technical features.
+A typical purchase decision from a large choice set could be a consumer picking a yoghurt in a supermarket, given a large yoghurt assortment on a dairy shelf or a consumer configuring a laptop given multiple options for processor, memory and other technical features.
 Traditional models don’t scale to large choice sets or large product assortments due to difficulty of likelihood evaluation.
 My work is aimed at contributing to this research area."

-Ph.D. students at Frankfurt School often work closely together with faculty on (larger) research projects.
-Digitalization and its corporate impact is at the core of a project of accounting professor Matthias Mahlendorf:
+Dr. rer.
+Pol students at Frankfurt School often work closely together with faculty members on (larger) research projects.
+Digitalisation and its corporate impact is at the core of a project of accounting professor Matthias Mahlendorf:

-"In a joint project with PhD students and international coauthors, we are currently investigating how senior managers develop their expectations about their company's future performance.
+"In a joint project with Dr. rer.
+Pol students and international coauthors, we are currently investigating how senior managers develop their expectations about their company's future performance.

 Mehr Weniger